Wager Mutiny

-The group abandoned on Wager Island were re-joined a few days later by a small group from the Speedwell who were sent back in the longboat to collect some sails that were left behind.
-Two midshipmen, Alexander Campbell and John Byron, contrived to be part of this group after they were misled into believing that the Captain would be accompanying them in Speedwell.
-When the longboat failed to return, the Speedwell returned to Wager Island to look for it, but by that time everybody on the island had left in an attempt to sail north and re-join the squadron.
+Cheap and his loyalists on Wager Island were rejoined a few days later by a small group from Speedwell, who were sent back in the longboat to collect some sails that were left behind.
+Two midshipmen, Alexander Campbell and John Byron, contrived to be part of this group after they were misled into believing that Cheap would be accompanying them in Speedwell.
+When the longboat failed to return, Speedwell returned to Wager Island to look for it, but by that time everybody on the island had left in an attempt to sail north and re-join the squadron.

-Captain Cheap's group could not weather the cape to the north and therefore returned to Wager Island three months after they had left in a destitute condition having given up hope of escape.
-A few days later however a group of indigenous Chonos visited the island and after some negotiation in halting Spanish, they agreed to guide the group north along channels and the Taitao Peninsula to Spanish-inhabited Chiloé Archipelago in return for the longboat and some guns.
-Most of the group died on the journey from starvation and exposure, but Cheap, Campbell, Byron and a marine officer called Hamilton survived and eventually returned to England in 1745, two years after the surviving mutineers.
-The adventures of the crew of the Wager were a public sensation and inspired many narratives written by survivors and others to the present day.
+Cheap's group could not weather the cape in the voyage north and therefore returned to Wager Island three months after they had left, having given up hope of escape.
+A few days later, however, a group of indigenous Chonos visited the island and, after some negotiation, agreed to guide the group north to the Spanish-inhabited Chiloé Archipelago in return for the longboat and some guns.
+Most of the group died on the journey from starvation and exposure, but Cheap and several others survived and returned to England in 1745, two years after the surviving mutineers.
+The adventures of the crew of Wager were a public sensation and inspired many narratives written by survivors and others to the present day.